Labia: Sexual arousal and response

-The labia are one of a woman's erogenous zones.
-The labia minora are sexually responsive, and sensitivity varies greatly between women.
-In some women, they are so sensitive that anything other than light touch may be uncomfortable, whereas stimulation may elicit no sexual response in others.
+The labia are an erogenous zone.
+In particular, the labia minora are sexually responsive, and sensitivity varies greatly.
+In some, they are so sensitive that anything other than light touch may be uncomfortable, whereas stimulation may elicit no sexual response in others.
 The labia may be sexually stimulated as part of masturbation or with a sex partner, such as by fingering or oral sex.
 Moving the labia minora can also stimulate the extremely sensitive clitoris.

-During sexual arousal, the labia majora swell due to increased blood flow to the region, and draw back, opening the vulva slightly.
+During sexual arousal, the labia majora swell due to increased blood flow to the region, and slightly draw back, revealing the inner labia.
 The labia minora become engorged with blood, causing them to expand in diameter by two to three times, and darken or redden in color.
 Because pregnancy and childbirth increase genital vascularity, the inner and outer labia will engorge faster in women who have had children.

 After a period of sexual stimulation, the labia minora will become further engorged with blood approximately 30 seconds to 3 minutes before orgasm, causing them to redden further.
-In women who have had children, the labia majora may also swell significantly during this period, becoming dark red.
+In those who have had children, the labia majora may also swell significantly during this period, becoming dark red.
 Continued stimulation can result in an orgasm, and the orgasmic contractions help remove blood trapped in the inner and outer labia, as well as the clitoris and other parts of the vulva, which causes pleasurable orgasmic sensations.

-Following orgasm or when a woman is no longer sexually aroused, the labia gradually return to their unaroused state.
+Following orgasm or when no longer sexually aroused, the labia gradually return to their unaroused state.
 The labia minora return to their original color within 2 minutes, and engorgement dissipates in about 5 to 10 minutes.
 The labia majora return to their pre-arousal state in approximately 1 hour.